frecar/frecar.no/_posts/2014-07-06-infinite-lists-python.md

 layout: post
 ---

-If you don't know how large list you need, but don't want to create one giant list for the task, you can make use of generators.
-You can easily create a generator for a infinite list.
+When you need to solve a problem and use lists of unknown size, you should use generators to not waste memory.
+You can easily generators to create infinite lists in Python.

 This example will generate an infinite list for you.
 {% highlight py %}

 def inf_list(start=0):